alaa-shubbak/self-supervised-model-for-construction-machines/README.md

 ## Proposed Deep neural network model:
-The proposed model and deep neural network architecture based on SimCLR[2] self-supervised learning paradigm:
+The proposed model and deep neural network architecture based on a contrastive self-supervised learning paradigm: the model consists of three stages: stage 1: a pre-train model based on SimCLR[2] structure. stage 2: downstream task on a synthetic dataset. stage 3: downstream task on a small amount of real annotated dataset.
 ![general2](https://github.com/alaa-shubbak/self-supervised-model-for-construction-machines/blob/main/images/smart.jpg)